treehousedev/treehouse/web/pages/docs/user.md

 You can close or expand either panel to return to a single panel view.

+## Fields

+A **field** is a node that can store structured information.
+Fields provide your data with structure, and allow for special search syntax (see [Live Search](#live-search)).

+### Create a field

+To add a field to a node:
+1. Indent underneath the node you want to contain the field, and type the field name
+2. Use Command/Control + K to open the command palette, and choose "Create field"
+3. Add your field value in the value section

+## Live Search

+Live Search allow you to create an auto-updating search of all the nodes in your workspace.
+Simply type your search term, or use the format "fieldname:valuename" to filter specifically by field values.
+The Live Search will update automatically as your node content changes.
+This is a simple but super powerful way to view your data in new configurations.

+To create a search node:
+1. Create a new node where you want your search node, and type your search value
+2. Use Command/Control + K to open the command palette, and choose "Create Search Node"

+### Tips for using Live Search
+* You can filter on multiple fieldname values (using AND, not OR) like so: "fieldname:valuename fieldname:valuename" etc.
+* Search terms are case-insensitive

 ## Calendar

 The Calendar is a default node that is automatically generated for every workspace.
 Nodes inside the calendar are grouped by date, week, then year.